sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 An analogy: Executing code with the debugger is like running your program in its own special container.
 The container has its own behavior and tooling that allow you to pause and inspect code while the program runs.

-Thus when you run a debugger, the debugger loads your program, instruments magical hooks and monitors (give you the ability to inspect variables normally hidden in a maze of memory), and manages your program's execution (allowing you to pause and step through code).
+Thus when you run a debugger, the debugger loads your program, instruments magical hooks and monitors (giving you the ability to inspect variables normally hidden in a maze of memory), and manages your program's execution (allowing you to pause and step through code).

 #### What about the debugger in my IDE? {#what-about-the-debugger-in-my-ide}